neojato/DeLorean-v2/README.md

 ### Site Config

-* Click the Profile dropdown in the navbar and select "Site Config" to fill out all the details for your DevFest.
+* Click the Profile dropdown in the navbar and select "Site Config" to fill out all the details for your Event.
 * **NOTE:** The uploaded venue image is stored in Firebase Storage if you need to retrieve it later.

 ### Ticket Config

-* Click the Profile dropdown in the navbar and select "Ticket Config" to create ticket boxes to advertise levels available for purchase to your DevFest.
+* Click the Profile dropdown in the navbar and select "Ticket Config" to create ticket boxes to advertise levels available for purchase to your Event.
 * **NOTE:** The tickets auto-appear in a section on the homepage but can only be managed from this admin page.

 ### Speaker Management

 * Click the "Speakers" link in the navbar and then click on the "Create Speaker" button to add a speaker.
-* Rinse and repeat for however many speakers you have for your event.
+* Rinse and repeat for however many speakers you have for your Event.
 * Check the "Featured" option to have that speaker also display on the homepage in the "Featured Speakers" section.
 * **NOTE:** The uploaded profile images get stored in Firebase Storage if you need to retrieve them later.